 For more information about Latina Equal Pay Day, visit: latinaequalpay.org

-In 2022, for the first time, wage gap calculations include earnings data from both full-time and part-time workers.
+In 2022, for the first time, wage gap calculations included earnings data from both full-time and part-time workers.
 By using a more expansive definition of workers from data that already exists, the wage gap calculation includes 33 million additional working women.
 For Latinas, a more inclusive wage gap calculation illustrates a truer depiction of the state of all Latinas working in the United States.
-Data presented in this research explores median annual earnings for Latinas across sectors, ethnicity, sexual orientation and country of origin for full time, year round; part time; and part year workers.
+Data presented in this 2022 research explores median annual earnings for Latinas across sectors, ethnicity, sexual orientation and country of origin for full time, year round; part time; and part year workers.
 Read more about the gender wage gap and how it affects Latinas.